gnowoel/exphbs/README.md

 Partials:

-  * Autoloading partials in a specified directory (default: `views/partials`)
+  * Autoloading partials from defined directory (default: `views/partials`)
   * Partial names are namespaced based on the relative paths
-  * Dynamically applying changes in partials during development
+  * Changes in a partial will be dynamically applied during development

+Helpers:

+  * Autoloading helpers from defined directory (default: `views/helpers`)

 Variables:

-  * Defining `@variables` which are accessible in any template context
+  * Defining `@variables` that are accessible in any template context

 Precompiling: